lana-z/201-06-salmon-cookies/README.md

 ### Links and Resources

-* John's demo
+* John's demo and code review
-* Paired up and with Kim for quite a bit of this, also Ne joined us for a bit
+* Paired up and with Kim for work on monday branch
 * chatGPT

 ### Lighthouse Accessibility Report Score